coursera1/PMLProject/writeup.md

  * *new_window* and *num_window* seem to be related to some summarization variables
  * a lot of variables are full of NAs and are related with the preceding finding

- We decide to remove the two *window* variables and also the ones with more then 90% NAs.
+ We decide to remove the two *window* variables and also the ones with more than 90% NAs.

 ```r